infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteListenerFilterIT` to see filtered remote events in action (`mvn verify` to run all integration tests)

+### step-6/remote-custom-events-listeners

+- Receive custom events in the client which include value as well as key
+- Execute `mvn verify -Dit.test=RemoteListenerCustomIT` to see custom remote events in action (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->